Mzzzhu/CMNEE/README.md

 Source code and dataset for LREC-COLING 2024 paper: "[**CMNEE: A Large-Scale Document-Level Event Extraction Dataset based on Open-Source Chinese Military News**](http://export.arxiv.org/abs/2404.12242)" will be released.

-CMNEE can be downloaded from https://drive.google.com/drive/folders/1nfKiSsu88oBeykUSYm7NGn4Q50_2GPS1?usp=sharing.
+CMNEE can be obtained from https://drive.google.com/drive/folders/1nfKiSsu88oBeykUSYm7NGn4Q50_2GPS1?usp=sharing.

 # Overview
 CMNEE is a large-scale, document-level open-source Chinese Military News Event Extraction dataset.
 It contains **17,000** documents and **29,223** events, which are all manually annotated based on a pre-defined schema for the military domain including 8 event types and 11 argument role types.